-People are hungry and food is going to waste daily.
-There are many lonely people who lack community spaces to meet.
-Adults and children living in poverty suffer from a lack of access to food and knowledge to cook or eat well, which can have a detrimental effect on their health.
-Families don't cook or eat together.
+There are many communities who lack spaces to meet.
+Adults and children affected by food insecurity often lack of access to food and knowledge to cook or eat well, which can have a detrimental effect on their health.
+Families don't cook or eat together anymore

-Brixton People's Kitchen saves surplus food from the bins and redistributes to those in need.
-We offer a community space to bring people together and build relationships and tackle loneliness.
-We offer community programming, including teaching young people and children healthy eating habits and cookery classes.
-We conduct these from our cafe as well as through our mobile kitchen, bringing the programming to the community.
+Brixton People's Kitchen saves surplus food and uses it to bring people together to share knowledge and learn from each other.
+We create community spaces enabling people to build relationships and tackle loneliness.
+We offer cooking classes, skills based classes and other arts based mediums to do this.
+We conduct these from our cafe as well as through our mobile kitchen, bringing the community in from the cold.